carolinemae/YouTrailer/README.md

         - Google (https://www.google.com/)

-// YouTrailer has developed to give maximum user friendlines to the browser.
+// YouTrailer was developed to give maximum user friendliness to the browser.
 The site is designed with multiple filters for the best user accessibility.
 Features and functionalities as follows;

 # Features of,

     @ Search section -

-    This is the section where user can enter the title of the desired movie and click the search button and the main page will show all the relevant movies similar to the title entered.
+    This is the section where user can enter the title of the desired entertainment and click the search button and the main page will show all the relevant entertainment selections similar to the title entered.

     @ Search History -

     Search history is designed to save browser time.
-Once the user input the title of the movie it stores in the search bar.
+Once the user input the title of their entertainment, it stores in the search bar.
 So user can easily search the same name of the movie without re-entering into the search bar.

     @ Choosing the Genre -

     User also can search the trailer by choosing a Genre.
-This is, if the user wants to search the same title and also can be searched by the catagory.
-This option has been designed due to some of movies related to multiple catogories.
+This is, if the user wants to search the same title and also can be searched by the category.
+This option has been designed due to some other entertainment related to multiple categories.

     Ex:

     @ Year of Made -

-    If there's a series of movies under one title which are released in different years, the user can search the particular movie title by year of released and get the filtered results.
+    If there's a series of entertainment under one title which are released in different years, the user can search the particular title by year of released and get the filtered results.

     Ex: